Kamal Derwish: Life

-Return to New York
+Return to Lackawanna

-Derwish returned home to Lackawanna in 2000, and moved in with his uncle until Yahya Goba offered to share an apartment with him.
-He was visibly upset with the "decline" of the Buffalo suburb, noting how much the standard of living had fallen since his earlier days in the Ward.
+Derwish returned to his family house on Holland Avenue in Lackawanna in 1998, living with his aunt and uncle.
+He briefly worked for at a plastics factory in the area, but also frequently traveled to and from the Middle East through the next three years.
+He was visibly upset with the "decline" of the Buffalo suburb, noting how much the standard of living had fallen since his earlier days in the First Ward.